 The Third Concept: It takes a sizeable number of widely diverse skills to plan a New Town.
-Initial planning - all major planning - should be done through consultants, implementation and coordination by staff.
+Initial planning--all major planning--should be done through consultants, implementation and coordination by staff.
 I believe that the success to date of the Reston plan stems in great part from our having secured the services of the country's best social planners, land planners, economists, lawyers, architects, landscape architects, engineers and specialists in health, education, recreational facilities, graphics and lighting.
 Patently it is impossible to have in-house talent in any way comparable to the skills available from consultants; over the years, creative skill is dulled without the exposure consultants have to many clients and communities.

 The Fourth Concept: The object of the planning exercise is, after all, to build.
-Without good politics there might be planning but there cannot be building.
+Without good public relations there might be planning but there cannot be building.
 In Reston, an enormous amount of our time has gone into working with the officials and citizens of Fairfax County and of the State of Virginia.
 Out of this has come a program for working together on a basis of mutual respect and with pride in joint accomplishment.
 We have proceeded and shall proceed on the premise that any existing statutory or procedural obstacles to excellence will be eliminated.

-The Reston Plan required revision of the County Master Plan and a accomplished by unanimous vote of the seven-man Board of Supervisors.
+The Reston Plan required revision of the County Master Plan and a significant amendment to the County zoning ordinance.
+These were accomplished by unanimous vote of the seven-man

+Board of Supervisors.
 At present a committee is at work to revise outmoded procedures in streets and drainage for the benefit of all builders in the County.

-The School Board has accepted a grant from the Educational Facilities

-Laboratory for the design of Reston's first elementary school.
+The School Board has accepted a grant from the Educational Facilities Laboratory for the design of Reston's first elementary, school.

 The 1967 capital budget for the County library system provides \$650,000 for a branch library in Reston.
-Our hospital consultant working with County Health authorities is preparing a plan for Reston's health complex.
+Our hospital consultant working with County health authorities is preparing a plan for Reston's health complex.
 And Reston is represented on the County Cultural Commission, Higher Education Commission, Chamber of Commerce, and a committee for fostering industrial growth.
-State agencies made the feasibility studies which preceded the impounding of water for a 30-acre lake and provided 30,000 fish for stocking the lake when it was completed; they tested the soil at the spot selected for the first garden plots; they have contributed to the recreational program.
+State agencies made the feasibility studies which precoded the impounding of water for a 30-acre lake and provided 30,000 fish for stocking the lake when it was completed; they tested the soil at the spot selected for the first garden plots; they have contributed to the recreational program.
 And the state provided 10,000 seedling evergreens planted out by our forester to implement his soil erosion and forestry renewal programs.
-Both the University of Virginia and Virginia Polying ready to provide extension courses in the Community Center, now under construction, the latter cooperating with us on an Urban Agent program.
+Both the University of Virginia and Virginia Polytechnic Institute have become involved in Reston, the former standing ready to provide extension courses in the Community Center, now under construction, the latter cooperating with us on an Urban Agent program.